-If you’re travelling from Delhi, you’re best bet is to fly.
-The nearest major airport which runs services daily is Chennai.
+If you’re travelling from Delhi, your best bet is to fly.
+The nearest major airport that runs flight services daily is Chennai.
 From here, you can grab a taxi from the airport straight to Pondicherry.

 I also misjudged how long it would take.
 Google maps will tell you around 2 hours and a half but it was actually more like 3 hours and a half!

 If you’re heading here from Bangalore, they run daily flights to Puducherry airport which will save you some time and money.

 It is also well connected via rail services from Chennai, Bangalore and Mumbai which run three times a week.
 New Delhi and Kolkata have weekly trains which run here – but it will take you 3 days!

 According to the official Pondicherry tourism board, the road is your best option.
 It is well connected by bus from most major southern cities like Bangalore and Chennai.